spacekookie/website/content/blog/xxx_labels.md

 **And that's the fucking job of labels!** We can't have the same 5 conversations over and over again and we can't rely on the trust that people around us are always gonna be on our side.
+We should have conversations from time to time about what these labels mean to us, especially when it becomes clear that there's miscommunication.

-We shouldn't get distracted with pointless label bikeshedding (whether it be anarchy, libertarian socialist, libertarian communist), these are all kind of similar enough to be able to have a productive conversation without having to re-define first principles.
+But also, just because we're having a conversation about labels, doesn't mean we need to start bikeshedding their definitions and scope (whether it be anarchy, libertarian socialist, libertarian communists - these are all kind of similar enough to work with).
+Their context is still there to be used.

 That doesn't mean that I am okay with any vaguely leftist label.
 I have, over the last year or so, become more sceptical of communism,